ibm-cloud-docs/vmware-service/common/api-virtual-private-ep.md

 You must complete the following before you target a VPE for {{site.data.keyword.vmware-service_short}}.

 - Ensure that you have [provisioned a Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started).
-- Ensure that you have reviewed [planning for Virtual Private Endpoints](/docs/vpc?topic=vpc-planning-considerations).
+- Ensure that you have reviewed [Planning for Virtual Private Endpoints](/docs/vpc?topic=vpc-planning-considerations).
 - Ensure that [correct access controls](/docs/vpc?topic=vpc-acls-security-groups-vpn) are set for your VPE.
 - Understand the [limitations](/docs/vpc?topic=vpc-limitations-vpe) of having a VPE.
 - Ensure that you have [created](/docs/vpc?topic=vpc-ordering-endpoint-gateway) and understand how to [access](/docs/vpc?topic=vpc-accessing-vpe-after-setup) a VPE gateway.